-Loss Adjusters vs Loss Assessors: What’s the Difference?Expert help when you need it most
+Loss Assessors vs Loss Adjusters: What’s the Difference?Expert help when you need it most

 So What’s the Difference?

-Simply put, loss adjusters work for your insurance company and loss assessors work for you, the policyholder.
+Simply put, loss adjusters work for your insurance company and their interests, while loss assessors work for the policyholder and solely for your benefit.

 But what does each one do?
 Let’s take a look.